vEnhance/1802/r09.typ

   which you thought of as the *slope* of the *tangent line* at $p$.
 - In 18.02, when $f : RR^n -> RR$, you will instead define the *gradient*
   $nabla f(bf(v))$ for each $bf(v) in RR^n$.
-  This is thought of as a *normal vector* to the *tangent (hyper)plane* at $bf(v)$.
+  If you draw level curves, this is a normal vector to the tangent line/plane/hyperplane.

 The type signature is not intuitive, so to spell it out:

 - $nabla f$ is a function accepting vectors in $RR^n$ and outputting vectors in $RR^n$,
 - $nabla f(bf(v))$ is a vector in $RR^n$.

-The *dot product* is going to be really important.
-You might have thought it was weird that back in R01 and R02, every time used the dot product $bf(a) dot bf(b) = |bf(a)| |bf(b)| cos theta$, there was almost always this "unwanted" absolute value that we would immediately strip off.
+The *dot product* is going to be really important.#footnote[ You might have thought it was weird that back in R01 and R02, every time used the dot product $bf(a) dot bf(b) = |bf(a)| |bf(b)| cos theta$, there was almost always this "unwanted" absolute value that we would immediately strip off.
-But in the gradient, we'll actually use both the absolute values.
+But in the gradient, we'll actually use both the absolute values.]
 Here's how.
 - In 18.01, if you know $f(5)$ and $f'(5)$, then $f(5.01) approx f(5) + f'(5) dot 0.01$,
   because we think of $f'(5)$ as a slope ("rise/run") and $0.01$ as the run.
 - In 18.02, if you know $f(5,8)$ and $nabla f(5,8)$, then the analogy goes
   $ f(5.01, 7.996) approx f(5,8) + nabla f(5,8) dot angle.l 0.01, -0.004 angle.r. $
   Yes, the dot is a dot product; both $nabla f(5,8)$ and $angle.l 0.01, -0.004 angle.r$
   have type "vector in $RR^2$".
-This will take a bit of time to get used to.
+  This will take a lot of time to get used to, but everything afterwards depends on it, so do whatever you can to get this into your instincts.
   I'll draw you a picture next recitation.

-To summarize this section.

 #figure(
   table(